"I am not a thing — a noun. I seem to be a verb, an evolutionary process — an integral function of the universe." -Buckminster Fuller

 *Infomorph Commonality: Our Post-Singularity Future by Alex Vikoulov

 About the Author:

-Alex Vikoulov is an Internet entrepreneur, founder of Ecstadelic Media, futurist, strategic philosopher, and media artist.
+Alex Vikoulov is an Internet entrepreneur, founder of Ecstadelic Media, futurist, digital philosopher, and media artist.